Rareoccasionx/Yoyoyo-/README.md

 call me out on my misspellings idc do whatever

-《if you wish to know more ask !!! or ask my friends idc.. 》
+《if you wish to know more ask !!! or ask my friends idm)

-my partner/lover type ig : (I don't really care who I date really.. umm idk if im into men or women it's based off personality..)
+idk if im interested in romance but whatever 💤